scribear/ScribeAR-NodeServer/node-server/README.md

 ## Running Unit Tests

 Unit tests are run via `vitest` with code coverage via istanbul.
 See `vitest.config.ts` for test configuration.
+A Github Action runs unit tests when a PR is created, make sure tests pass before creating a PR.

 1. Ensure dependencies are installed (See [Local Setup](#local-setup))
 2. Run tests
     ```
     npm run test
+    ```

+## Running Linter

+`eslint` is used to lint code to ensure consistent code style.
+A Github Action runs linter when a PR is created to enforce this, make sure linter is successful before creating a PR.

+1. Ensure that the app is installed and configured locally (See [Local Setup](#local-setup))
+2. Run linter
+    ```
+    npm run lint
+    ```
+3. `eslint` can attempt to automatically fix linter issues
+    ```
+    npm run fix
+    ```

+## Build Docker Container

+To test your local changes in a Docker container you can build it locally.
+A Github Action builds Docker container when a PR is created, make sure build is successful before creating a PR.

+1. Ensure you have Docker installed.
+2. Build container
+    ```
+    docker -t scribear-node-server -f ./Dockerfile .
+    ```
+3. Run container (additional configuration can be passed in via `--env` flag)
+    ```
+    docker run --env WHISPER_SERVICE_ENDPOINT=[your-whisper-service-endpoint] --env HOST=0.0.0.0 -p 8080:8080 scribear-node-server:latest
     ```

 # Documentation